Skip to main content

 kubectl get postgresqls.aiven.io pg-sample

-Once the STATE field has the value RUNNING, your service is ready for use.
+Once the STATE field is RUNNING, your service is ready for use.

 Use the service

-Once the service is up and running, you can deploy a pod to test the connection to PostgreSQL from Kubernetes.
+When the service is running, you can deploy a pod to test the connection to PostgreSQL from Kubernetes.

-1. Create a file named pod-psql.yaml with the content below:
+1. Create a file named pod-psql.yaml with the following:

 apiVersion: v1